zmalone/chef-web-docs/source/quickstart/workstation-setup/partials/_virtual_box_vagrant_and_git.md

 ##### VirtualBox & Vagrant

-The rest of this tutorial assumes we have the following installed:
+The rest of this tutorial assumes that the following is installed with default settings:

 * [Virtual Box][virtual-box] to provide a local virtual machine to manage using Chef,
 * [Vagrant][vagrant] to give a command line interface to manage it and,